Hawkynt/LearnCoding/README.md

 - **Designers:** Explore tools and designers that help in UI development.
 Implement a project using a visual designer to create the layout.
 - **Platforms:** Understand the platforms you can target (desktop, mobile, web).
 Write platform-specific applications to grasp the differences and best practices for each.
 - **XML-Based UI:** Learn about XML-based UI frameworks (e.g., XAML, Android XML).
 Write examples to define UI layouts using XML.
-- **MVC, MVP, MVVM:** Study the MVC, MVP, and MVVM design patterns.
+- **Design Patterns:** Study the MVC, MVP, and MVVM patterns.
 Implement projects using each pattern to understand their structure and benefits.
 - **Application Types:** Explore how to develop desktop apps, mobile apps, websites, and CLI tools.
 Write examples for each type to understand the unique challenges and solutions.

 #### Version Control